If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is Mold?
 Icon

-Experts estimate that the number of species ranges from tens of thousands to over three hundred thousand (1).
+Experts estimate there are anywhere from tens of thousands to over three hundred thousand species (1).

 Wildew vs mold